-March/April 1993 – While visiting one my “home-teaching” families, I realized that they have to pay up to 20 cents/minute to call family members who lived only a few miles away, and realized that my voice mail equipment could be used to make these calls cheaper.
+March/April 1993 – While visiting one my “home-teaching” families, I realized that they had to pay up to 20 cents/minute to call family members who lived only a few miles away, and realized that my voice mail equipment could be used to make these calls cheaply.

-May 1993 – The “Akron-Canton Connection” (ACC), a call-forwarding telephone business, was launched out of suite at 800 West Maple Street, Hartville which was shared with Chuck Witmer.
+May 1993 – Launched “Akron-Canton Connection” (ACC), a call-forwarding telephone business, out of a suite at 800 West Maple Street, Hartville which was shared with Chuck Witmer.
 Initially the business served Akron, Canton, North Canton, and a few communities in between.